The Inflammatory Reflex: How the Vagus Nerve Controls Immune Balance

 The Cholinergic Anti-Inflammatory Pathway

 When the vagus nerve detects inflammatory signals (such as TNF-alpha or IL-1beta), it activates a reflex arc: vagal afferents signal the brainstem, which triggers vagal efferents to release acetylcholine at the spleen.
-This acetylcholine binds to alpha-7 nicotinic receptors on immune cells, suppressing their production of pro-inflammatory cytokines.
+This acetylcholine binds to alpha-7 nicotinic acetylcholine receptors on immune cells (particularly macrophages), suppressing their production of pro-inflammatory cytokines.

 Clinical Implications

 Vagus nerve stimulation (VNS) has been FDA-approved for epilepsy and depression since the 1990s.
-More recently, clinical trials have shown VNS can reduce symptoms in rheumatoid arthritis, Crohn’s disease, and other inflammatory conditions — providing direct evidence that the cholinergic anti-inflammatory pathway is therapeutically accessible.
+More recently, clinical trials have shown VNS can reduce symptoms in rheumatoid arthritis, Crohn's disease, ulcerative colitis, and lupus — providing direct evidence that the cholinergic anti-inflammatory pathway is therapeutically accessible.

 Natural Ways to Activate the Anti-Inflammatory Reflex

-• Cold exposure: Brief cold immersion activates the diving reflex and stimulates vagal anti-inflammatory pathways
+• Cold exposure: Brief cold immersion activates the diving reflex and stimulates vagal anti-inflammatory pathways.
+Wim Hof method studies show acute reductions in inflammatory response.

-• Meditation: Increases vagal tone, enhancing baseline anti-inflammatory signaling
+• Meditation: Increases vagal tone, enhancing baseline anti-inflammatory signaling.
+Long-term meditators show reduced inflammatory gene expression.

-• Gut health: The gut microbiome communicates with the vagus nerve, modulating immune responses
+• Gut health: The gut microbiome communicates with the vagus nerve, modulating immune responses.
+Specific strains (Lactobacillus rhamnosus, Bifidobacterium longum) have measurable vagal effects.

-• Exercise: Regular moderate exercise improves vagal tone and reduces chronic inflammation
+• Exercise: Regular moderate exercise improves vagal tone and reduces chronic inflammation.
+Excessive exercise has the opposite effect.

 The Future